Error-331/code_tests/docs/bible/links.md

 Who is He? - July 15 (The Bible teaches that our eternity as individuals depends upon how we answer the questions of who Jesus was?; always rightly reflect the light of the Savior);

 Who is He to You? - July 16 (Romans 10:9);

+The Suffering Savior - July 17 ("Lost!
+Lost!
+Lost!
+Better a whole world on fire than a soul lost!
+Better every star quenched and the skies a wreck than a single soul to be lost!");